Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   figure the recall less than 50%, while the precision is 100%" %}
   </center>
   <br>
-  Ideally we would like a model to have a high recall **and** a high precision.
+  Ideally, we would like a model to have a high recall **and** a high precision.
 In order to deal a unique number, one can aggregate these two metrics into a single one.
 The f1 score is such an aggregation of the recall and the precision.
-In particular the f1 score is defined as being the harmonic mean of the recall and the precision, ie id we call the recall $$R$$ and the precision $$P$$, then the f1 score is defined as,
+In particular the f1 score is defined as being the harmonic mean of the recall and the precision, ie if we call the recall $$R$$ and the precision $$P$$, then the f1 score is defined as,

   $$f1:= \frac{2 R P}{R+P}.$$

-  For example the illustration of Figure 5. depicts a model with a high f1 score, ie with a high recall **and** a high precision.
+  For example, the illustration of Figure 5. depicts a model with a high f1 score, ie with a high recall **and** a high precision.

   <center>
   {% include image.html url="/assets/images/Kaggle:NLP-Twitter/high_f1.svg" description="Figure 5.
 In this